heliohm/active/README.md

 Unit tests and integration tests are using Unity, setup through the PlatformIO IDE.
 PlatformIO does not support boards (for running tests) on a native (e.g. x86) platform using Zephyr RTOS.

-To run tests, connect a target board and run `pio test` in a PlatformIO Terminal.
+To run tests, connect a target board and run `pio test -e test` in a PlatformIO Terminal.

 ## Usage